Batman: Under the Red Hood: Plot

-Ra's al Ghul realizes his mistake in hiring the Joker to use him as a distraction while he destroyed Europe's financial districts after learning that he has captured Jason Todd, the second Robin, Batman's partner.
-In Sarajevo, Bosnia, the Joker brutally assaults Jason, in an abandoned warehouse with a crowbar.
-Jason is locked in the warehouse with a bomb, which explodes and kills him before Batman arrives.
+Ra's al Ghul hires the Joker as a distraction so that Ra's could destroy Europe's financial districts.
+He realizes his mistake when he is unable to control the Joker, who captures Jason Todd, the second Robin and Batman's partner.
+In Sarajevo, Bosnia, Joker brutally assaults and tortures Jason in an abandoned warehouse with a crowbar.
+Joker eventually leaves and locks Jason inside the warehouse with a bomb, which explodes and kills Jason before Batman arrives.

 Five years later in Gotham City, a mysterious vigilante called Red Hood assembles a meeting of the city's most prominent drug dealers.
-He announces a takeover of their drug trade, taking only 40 percent of the profit while offering them protection from both Black Mask and Batman - under punishment of death to anyone caught dealing drugs to children.

-Batman stops an attempted theft of a shipment belonging to Black Mask, which is the advanced android Amazo.
-Batman destroys Amazo with the help of Jason's predecessor Dick Grayson a.k.a.
-Nightwing and discovers the thieves are working for Red Hood who then kills them.
-He chases Red Hood to Ace Chemicals, where an explosion destroys the facility.
-Batman and Nightwing interrogate the Joker at Arkham Asylum about Red Hood, but he denies involvement.
+He announces a takeover of their drug trade, taking 40 percent of their profit while offering them protection from Black Mask and Batman, but threatens to kill them if anyone is caught dealing drugs to children.
+Batman stops an attempted theft of a shipment that belonged to Black Mask, which contains the advanced android Amazo.
+Batman destroys Amazo with the help of Jason's predecessor Dick Grayson, using the name Nightwing, and discovers the thieves are working for Red Hood.
+The thieves are killed by a sniper shot before they can reveal any more.
+Batman identifies the shooter as the Red Hood, and chases him to Ace Chemicals.
+The Red Hood references the creation of the Joker in this same building before blowing up the facility.
+Batman and Nightwing interrogate Joker at Arkham Asylum about Red Hood, but he denies any involvement.

-Black Mask puts a hit on Red Hood for Amazo's destruction.
+An infuriated Black Mask puts a hit on Red Hood for Amazo's destruction.
 Batman and Nightwing prevent Red Hood from hijacking Black Mask's next weapon shipment.
 They chase Red Hood to a train station, where he escapes after detonating a bomb, which injures Nightwing.
-Batman and Nightwing realize Red Hood is trained and has knowledge of Batman's tactics and gear.
-A review of audio footage of the chase reveals Red Hood knows Batman's secret identity.
+As Alfred Pennyworth tends to Nightwing, Batman realizes that the Red Hood is trained and has knowledge of Batman's tactics, gear and his secret identity.
+Batman recalls Jason performing the same maneuvers as Robin and that Jason grew more violent as he aged.

-Batman recalls Jason performing the same maneuvers as Robin and that Jason grew more violent and bloodthirsty as he aged, with Batman having to stop him many times from nearly killing criminals.
-The Fearsome Hand of Four lure out Red Hood and nearly overpower him until Batman helps incapacitate three of them and Red Hood kills the fourth, horrifying Batman.
-Red Hood explains he is doing what Batman will not: killing criminals who are not afraid.

-Batman analyzes a blood sample of Red Hood drawn from the battle and it matches Jason's.
-After discovering Jason's corpse is fake, Batman confronts Ra's al Ghul and demands to know the truth.
-Ra's explains that he felt responsible for Jason's death and, as a peace offering, he swapped Jason's body for a fake and revived him in the Lazarus Pit.
-Following his resurrection, Jason was driven insane and escaped.
+Black Mask sends the Fearsome Hand of Four to lure Red Hood.
+They nearly overpower him until Batman helps incapacitate three of them and Red Hood kills the fourth, horrifying Batman.
+Red Hood explains that he is doing what Batman will not: killing criminals who are not afraid.
+Batman analyzes a blood sample of Red Hood drawn from the battle and it matches to Jason.
+After discovering that Jason's corpse is fake, Batman confronts Ra's al Ghul and demands to know the truth.
+Ra's explains that he felt responsible for Jason's death and, as a peace offering, swapped Jason's body for a fake and revived him in the Lazarus Pit, but following his resurrection, Jason was driven insane and escaped.